subirvarma/GeneralCognitics/_posts/Autonomous_Systems.md

 -    *Generalization to Rotated Worlds*: Patel and Pavlick also showed that the concepts of Spatial Orientation and Cardinal Directions also continue to hold in Rotated Worlds.
 In other words the GPT3 model understands that these are relative concepts, and if the grounding prompt shows a rotated 'left' for example, then the 'right' is also rotated by the same amount.
 This also shows that the models are not simply memorizing these concepts.
 -    *Generalization to Unseen Concepts*: Instead of grounding the entire conceptual structure to a grounded world, what if we ground only a small subset of points in the domain.
 Will the model still be able to ground the entire conceptual domain?
 Patel and Pavlick tested this hypothesis for the Cardinal Directions case, and showed that even if the model was grounded with a subspace consisting of the directions *north* and *east* for example, it was still able to identify the directions *south* and *west*, even though they didn't occur in the in-context training examples.
 They repeated this experiment for the case of Color Grounding as shown in Fig. 13.
 The grounding was done by using 60 in-context examples of colors which are mostly shades of red, with only a single example of a shade of blue.
 Inspite of this, the GPT3 model was able to correctly  identify the shade of blue that it was tested with.

 These examples suggest that the GPT3 model has built an internal World Model based on its training examples, so that even if it is grounded on a subset of the world, it is able to use its world model to map to the entire space.
-In other words it already the concepts of Spatial Orientations, Cardinal Directions and Colors and has mapped them to an internal representation that it has built.
-Once a subset of these concepts are mapped in the Grounded World, the other points in the space also get automatically mapped.
+In other words it already has the concepts of Spatial Orientations, Cardinal Directions and Colors and has mapped them to an internal representation that it has built.
+Once a subset of these concepts are mapped in the Grounded World, the other points in its internal space also get automatically mapped.
 In other words the model's internal World Model is Isomorpic to the Grounded World Model (i.e., they have one-to-one correspondence with each other).

 ## Planning Using LLMs

 Forming a World Model is only one aspect of how an Intelligent Agent works.
 The other critical function is to be able to formulate an Action plan, which ultimately result in successful completion of the task assigned to the Agent.
 The Decision Tree diagram shown in Figure 3 is a useful reference to keep in mind, since we will see that most planning techniques fit within this framework.

-### Chain of Thought (CoT) Prompting and Self Consistency with CoT
+## Chain of Thought (CoT) Prompting and Self Consistency with CoT

-LLMs were originally prompted by asking them to respond or solve a problem by posing the question, with the expectation being that the LLM with respond with the appropriate answer.
-This technique worked well for simpler problems, but researchers dicovered that if the solution to the problem involved multistep reasoning, then the simple prompt did not work very well.
+LLMs were originally prompted by asking them to respond or solve a problem by posing a question as a prompt, with the expectation being that the LLM will complete the prompt with the appropriate answer.
+This technique worked well for simpler problems, but researchers dicovered that if the solution to the problem involved multistep reasoning, then simple prompting did not work very well.
 [Wei et.al.](https://arxiv.org/abs/2201.11903) showed that the results could be considerably improved if the LLM was prompted using a prompting technique that they called 'Chain of Thought' or CoT prompting.

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent18.png)